publisha/publisha.github.io/Research/eBook_production1.3.md

 There are some aspects of our work for the print version of this book, that will not be carried over to the reflowable ePUB.
 I am going to list them here with a little explanation.

-Master pages Anything on the master pages such as the page numbers and the headers will be ignored.
+Master pagesAnything on the master pages such as the page numbers and the headers will be ignored.

-Margins If you have set different margins for left and right pages in a spread, these are ignored.
+MarginsIf you have set different margins for left and right pages in a spread, these are ignored.
 The eBook will be created so that each page is the same.

-Columns These will be ignored.
+ColumnsThese will be ignored.
 The reflowable eBook can only have one column.

-Alignment to the Baseline Grid This will be ignored, so you are advised to be sure to set leading for all of your paragraph styles and test these by turning off the Align to Grid option temporarily.
+Alignment to the Baseline GridThis will be ignored, so you are advised to be sure to set leading for all of your paragraph styles and test these by turning off the Align to Grid option temporarily.
 The line spacing (leading) in the ePUB will only come from the leading setting NOT to the baseline grid.

-Advanced Character Formats Any settings for the character or paragraph styles here will be ignored, so if you have set a Baseline Shift, then you may be disappointed that this is not available in the ePUB.
+Advanced Character FormatsAny settings for the character or paragraph styles here will be ignored, so if you have set a Baseline Shift, then you may be disappointed that this is not available in the ePUB.
 It may be possible later to add some CSS style rules to simulate this.

-Paragraph Rules If you are using a line above or below (or in any other place), this will be ignored in the ePUB.
+Paragraph RulesIf you are using a line above or below (or in any other place), this will be ignored in the ePUB.
 We can add this back in using a border in the CSS.
 More on this later.
 If you use the underline rather than rule, this will appear in the ePUB, but without any offset or colour change.

-Footnotes This won’t be ignored and we can use these to create ‘popup’ notes by selecting the correct option in one of the Export panels.
+FootnotesThis won’t be ignored and we can use these to create ‘popup’ notes by selecting the correct option in one of the Export panels.

-Orphans and Widows These are controlled using the Keep Options and they will not be ignored, however, the concept of orphans and widows is not supported by any eReader software that we know currently.
+Orphans and WidowsThese are controlled using the Keep Options and they will not be ignored, however, the concept of orphans and widows is not supported by any eReader software that we know currently.
 The Keep Options panel also controls when a style starts on a new page.
 This will be used to force a new page, but not all systems support this feature.
 More on this later.

-Text wrap If you have text wrapping around a shaped object, then this feature will be lost.
+Text wrapIf you have text wrapping around a shaped object, then this feature will be lost.
 In my book I have a portrait of Shakespeare in an oval shape with the edge of the text following the curve.
 Our eBook version simply stops the text either side of this image.

-And more….
-I am sure there will be other aspects that will surprise you such as any tabs that will disappear in the ePUB!
+And more….I am sure there will be other aspects that will surprise you such as any tabs that will disappear in the ePUB!

 Prepare the Styles for Export